k4rtik/platform/doc/README~8.13~2021.09.md

       (<a href='https://github.com/Lysxia/coq-simple-io/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-simple-io/coq-simple-io.1.6.0/opam'>opam package</a>)
     </dd>
     <dt><b>description</b></dt><dd>This library provides tools to implement IO programs directly in Coq, in ansimilar style to Haskell.
-Facilities for formal verification are not included.nnIO is defined as a parameter with a purely functional interface in Coq,nto be extracted to OCaml.
+Facilities for formal verification are not included.nnIO is defined as a parameter with a purely functional interface in Coq,not be extracted to OCaml.
 Some wrappers for the basic types and functions innthe OCaml Pervasives module are provided.
 Users are free to define their ownnAPIs on top of this IO type.</dd>
   </dl>
 </details>